|REGION:||Forestania Greenstone Belt, Western Australia|

 - Expected to be at the low end of the global hard rock cost curve

-- High level of interest from various parties seeking lithium hydroxide off-take
+- High level of interest from other strategic, globally significant parties seeking refined lithium offtake.

 Lithium Exploration and Resource Update.